rocket-connect/graphql-events/README.md

 </div>
 </div>

-## Submitting an event
+## Add your event

-To submit an event, please open a PR with your event added to the `events.json` file.
+To add your event, please open a PR with your event added to the `events.json` file.
 Please follow the format of the other events in the file.

 ## Running locally